noam1610/training-js-algo/readme.md

-# Trainig js repo
+# Training js repo

-This repo is aimed to provide some algorithmic and js examples in order to perform my code.
+This repo is aimed at providing some algorithmic and js examples in order to improve my code.

 ## Algorithmic skills